Music History: September 25th:

 1993 The US Postal Service issues a Patsy Cline commemorative stamp.

 1991 Simon Le Bon's wife, Yasmin, gives birth to a daughter, Saffron, in London.
 She is the second child for the Duran Duran lead singer and his wife.

 1990 Mercer University Drive in Macon, Georgia, is renamed "Little Richard Penniman Boulevard" after the famous singerwho grew up there.

 1990 Dave Grohl replaces Chad Channing in Nirvana, becoming the fifth (and final) drummer for the band.

 1985 Diana Ortiz (of Dream) is born in San Fernando Valley, California.

 1975 Jackie Wilson has a heart attack while performing "Lonely Teardrops" at the Dick Clark "Good Ol' Rock 'n' Roll" revue in Cherry Hill, New Jersey.
 When he falls, he hits his head and goes into a coma for four months.
-He will regain consciousness but suffers brain damage that leaves him unable to walk or talk.
-He would die in 1984.
+He regains consciousness but suffers brain damage that leaves him unable to walk or talk.
+Wilson dies in 1984.

 1973 The Allman Brothers release "Ramblin' Man."

 1970 The Partridge Family's self-titled TV show debuts on ABC.